Top 15 Mexican Traditions

 The Parachicos of Chiapas

 People enjoy this traditional festival from 8 January till 23 January each year.
-It is such an important Mexican traditions that UNESCO declared the dances of the Parachiocos, the intangible cultural heritage of Mexico.
+It is such an important Mexican tradition that UNESCO declared the dances of the Parachiocos, the intangible cultural heritage of Mexico.
 The history of this tradition shows that during the colonial period Maria de Angulo, the Richest woman’s son, got ill and was unable to walk so she came to Chiapa de Corzo.

 She came across the herbalist there who told her to take her son to take bath for nine days in a nearby spring.
 The woman did the same and her son got well.
 Therefore, Mexican people celebrate this tradition to remember that boy.